 The Code can be accessed at www.frc.org.uk.

-The Board is required, under the Code, to undertake a formal and rigorous annual evaluation of its own performance and that of its Committees and individual Directors.
-In December 2015 the Board conducted an internally facilitated evaluation.
-Details of the process concerning this evaluation and its outcome are covered in the Corporate Governance Report.
+Under the Code, the Board is required to undertake a formal and rigorous annual evaluation of its own performance and that of its Committees and individual Directors.
+In December 2016 the Board conducted an internally facilitated evaluation.
+Details of the process concerning this evaluation and its outcome are covered in the Corporate governance report.

 The Board of SIG acknowledges the importance of diversity in its broadest sense in the Boardroom as a driver of Board effectiveness.
 Diversity encompasses diversity of perspective, experience, background, psychological type and personal attributes.
-The Board recognises that gender diversity is a significant aspect of diversity and acknowledges the role that women with the right skills and experience can play in contributing to diversity of perspective in the Boardroom.
+The Board recognises that gender diversity is a significant aspect of diversity and acknowledges the role that women with the right skills and experience can play in contributing to diversity of perspective in the boardroom.
+The Board also acknowledges the work of Sir John Parker and his report into the Ethnic Diversity of UK Boards.
 The Board Diversity Policy is published on the Company's website (www.sigplc.com).

 Governance within SIG

-The Company's Auditor, Deloitte LLP, is required to review whether the above statement reflects the Company's compliance with the ten provisions of the Code specified for their review by the Listing Rules of the UK Listing Authority and to report if it does not reflect such compliance.
+The Company's external Auditor, Deloitte LLP, is required to review whether the above statement reflects the Company's compliance with the provisions of the Code specified for their review by the Listing Rules (as contained within the Financial Conduct Authority's Handbook) and to report if it does not reflect such compliance.
 No such report has been made.